What is Chiropractic?

 With the groundwork laid we can assess the condition of your spine, nervous system and muscles, complete a treatment and get you on your way.
 We understand that your time is valuable and we do everything possible to minimise the impact on your busy life.

-Treatment session length varies and if required a longer time will be taken in certain circumstances, a standard treatment session lasts for about 10-15 minutes to increase the efficiency of your day and is done in your clothes so you feel most comfortable.
+Treatment session length varies and, if required a longer time will be taken in certain circumstances.
+A standard treatment session lasts about 10-15 minutes to increase the efficiency of your day and is done in your clothes so you feel most comfortable.

-Techniques used will be similar to those in the first session including manipulation, mobilisation, soft tissue work, and as you improve exercises and stretches will be given to rehabilitate the spine.
+Techniques used will be similar to those in the first session including manipulation, mobilisation and soft tissue work and, as you improve, exercises and stretches will be given to rehabilitate the spine.

 “Like a regular workout at the gym, each visit builds on the ones before.”

-Dr Nina believes that treatment is very much a partnership between you and him (the chiropractor), therefore if you have any queries about a particular treatment technique please inform Dr Nina who can put you at ease or modify the treatment accordingly.
+Dr Alex believes that treatment is very much a partnership between you and your chiropractor.
+If you have any queries about a particular treatment technique, please inform Dr Alex who can put you at ease or modify the treatment accordingly.